eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 - `pgm_conf.json` provides a mapping between programs (open-code files) and processor groups.
 It specifies which list of directories is used with which program.

 To use a predefined set of macro and copy members, follow these steps:
-1. Specify any number of library directories to search for macros and COPY files in `proc_grps.json`.
-These directories are searched in order that they are listed.
+1. Specify any number of library directories or remote data sets to search for macros and COPY files in `proc_grps.json`.
+These directories and data sets are searched in order that they are listed.
 2. Name the group of directories with an identifier.
    You have created a new processor group.
 3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.